alphagov/govuk-knowledge-graph-gcp/docker/parse-html/README.md

   cleaned-up version of their URL, and the text that they display).
 * `abbreviations`: an array of objects that describe abbreviations (the abbreviation, and the thing that is abbreviated).
+* `tables`: an array of objects that describe tables.
+Currently it only includes a string of HTML.
+* `images`: an array of objects that describe images.
+Currently it includes the URL of the image, and its alt text.

 ## BigQuery Remote Functions